 Signs of Pediatric Cancer

-- Bone pain that is not localized to a specific area and wakes the child at night
+- Bone pain that is not localized to a specific area and that wakes the child at night.

-- Vomiting that persists for more than 7 days
+- Vomiting that persists for more than seven days.

-- Weight loss that is not explained or quickly regained
+- Weight loss that is not explained or that is quickly regained.

-- Other symptoms include very decreased activity, loss of appetite, fever, easy bleeding, bruising or a red pinpoint rash (petechiae), and rapid visual changes
+- Other symptoms include very decreased activity, loss of appetite, fever, easy bleeding, bruising, or a red pinpoint rash (petechiae), as well as rapid visual changes.

 This is not a comprehensive list and many of these symptoms are consistent with non-cancer conditions.
 But they merit a report to your physician and may signal a need for follow-up diagnostics, in order to avoid a misdiagnosis of childhood cancer.

-If a physician or other health care provider ignored the early signs of a childhood cancer and cost your child an opportunity for early intervention and treatment, your child may have been the victim of pediatric malpractice and may be entitled to help and compensation for the harm caused.
-Please contact the Erie pediatric malpractice attorneys at Purchase, George & Murphey, P.C. for a free evaluation of your case toll free at 877-505-9548 or locally at 814-580-5017.
+If a physician or other health care provider ignored the early signs of a childhood cancer and cost your child an opportunity for early intervention and treatment, your child may have been the victim of pediatric malpractice and you may be entitled to help and compensation for the harm caused.
+Please contact the Erie pediatric malpractice attorneys at Purchase, George & Murphey, P.C. for a free evaluation of your case toll free at 814-833-7100 or locally at 814-833-7100.